 From simple ideas to inspiring dishes – I invite you into my kitchen to learn how to make mouthwatering recipes and meals from around the world.
 I have found, sharing a meal with someone means sharing their time, learning their thoughts, and being willing to understand their life.
 Culinary Butterfly offers you an opportunity to do just that with tried and true recipes from across the globe.
 Some traditional – some brand new, but each created by an exceptional person from an extraordinary culture and a story worth knowing.

-land upon your heart and open your mind to the beauty of others.
+“Unlike the butterfly, fluttering just beyond your grasp, wisdom, if you welcome it, will land upon your heart and open your mind to the beauty of others.”

 Hi.
 I’m Lisa Soldo-Johnson, welcome to my blog.
 I’m so glad you came and so grateful for the opportunity to share a piece of my world with you from my perspective and my kitchen.
 I’m a wife, a mom of three, and an avid ethnic food enthusiast who is drawn like a magnet to people of cultural diversity.